Early identification for fewer readmissions

 A hospital’s performance is evaluated based on best practices in care coordination and risk reduction, or on a hospital’s custom care protocols.

-The risk score provided enables the hospitals to investigate the underlying causes of readmissions and develop programs to improve patient outcome.
+The risk score provided enables the hospitals to investigate the underlying causes of readmissions and develop programs to improve patient outcomes and reduce readmission rates.

 Our solution allows your hospital to:

 - Concurrently review patients to identify those at high risk for early readmission

 - Guide clinical teams through best practices to reduce readmissions

 - Understand the drivers of readmissions for different patient populations and diagnosis groups (HF, AMI, PN, COPD, CABG, hip or knee replacement, sepsis, etc.)

 - Coordinate care across any site of care without the need for EHR access or interoperability

 Learn about the technology included in the Readmission Reduction solution

 Hospital readmissions not only have serious financial implications but can be an important indicator of the quality of care, particularly for surgical patient readmissions, since their major driver is complications.
 Focusing on readmissions rates is a good way to promote accountability and improve coordination of care after patients are discharged from the hospital.